-People are blowing up Yeti coolers over claims that the company cut ties with the NRA
+People are blowing up Yeti coolers over claims the company cut ties with the NRA

 Other videos show people crushing, shooting, and blowing up other Yeti products including mugs and coolers that can cost as much as $1,300.
 The Washington Post was the first to report on the Yeti backlash.

-The campaign to destroy Yeti products was ignited by a letter claiming that the company stopped doing business with The NRA Foundation, the charitable arm of the NRA, and “refused to say why.”
-The letter was sent Friday to NRA members by the NRA Institute for Legislative Action.
+The campaign to destroy Yeti products was ignited by a letter claiming the company stopped doing business with The NRA Foundation, the charitable arm of the NRA, and “refused to say why.”
+The letter was sent Friday to NRA members by the NRA’s lobbying arm, the NRA Institute for Legislative Action.

-“They will only say they will no longer sell products to The NRA Foundation,” the letter, sent by former NRA president Marion Hammer, said.
+“They will only say they will no longer sell products to The NRA Foundation,” the letter, sent by Marion Hammer, the former NRA president, said.
 “That certainly isn’t sportsmanlike.
 In fact, Yeti should be ashamed.”

-Yeti says the letter is inaccurate, and denies that it has stopped doing business with the NRA.
+Yeti says the letter is inaccurate and denies it has stopped doing business with the NRA.

 “A few weeks ago, Yeti notified the NRA Foundation, as well as a number of other organizations, that we were eliminating a group of outdated discounting programs,” the company said in a statement on its Facebook page.
 “When we notified the NRA Foundation and the other organizations of this change, we explained that we were offering them an alternative customization program.”